kpavlis/vr-game/README.md

 ## 🧭 Overview

-Village Neighbors is a virtual reality game developed in Unity using C#.
+Village Neighbors is a simple virtual reality game developed in Unity using C#.
 The player explores a stylized village, interacts with objects and signs, and searches for a hidden treasure.
 The game includes animated elements, patrolling NPCs, and a pause menu with basic settings.

+## ✨ Highlights

+- Immersive VR experience in a stylized village setting
+- Interactive clues and environmental storytelling
+- Smooth player controls and intuitive UI
+- Engaging animations and NPC behavior

 ## 🧩 Gameplay Features